 - Click the vulnerability to display its details.

 In USM Anywhere you can find active vulnerabilities and inactive vulnerabilities.
-When you run a scan on an asset and USM Anywhere finds a vulnerability, this vulnerability is active.
+When you run a scan on an asset and USM Anywhere finds a vulnerability, this vulnerability is active for that specific asset.
 If you later run a new scan over the same asset and USM Anywhere finds more vulnerabilities, but the vulnerability found in the previous scan has not been found in this new scan, this vulnerability is inactive and the new vulnerabilities are active.
 Inactive vulnerabilities are those who are not present in the latest scan but were in a previous one.